mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 # Distinct ID Limits

 In order to maintain fast queries and catch implementation mistakes, we set a limit on the number of events sent to a particular `distinct_id` in a given time window.
-This threshold has been stablished as **200K events per `distinct_id` per event date in the project**.
+This threshold has been established as **200K events per `distinct_id` per event date in the project**.

 ## What is a hot shard?
 Whenever a project goes above the threshold described above, it generates an imbalance when storing events across distinct_ids, where one distinct_id's events grows larger than the rest, impacting storage and query systems which in-turn results in high query latencies (slower reports) for the end user.